IsraelAlonzoMoran/terraform_hw3/README.md

 #
 ## VPC Module

-In the vpc_module you are going to find the Terraform code to create an AWS VPC, internet_gateway, public subnets, private subnets, 2 RouteTables (1 public and 1 private), an Elastic IP, NAT Gateway and the respective associations between the resources.
+In the vpc_module you are going to find the Terraform code to create an AWS VPC, internet gateway, public subnets, private subnets, 2 RouteTables (1 public and 1 private), an Elastic IP, NAT Gateway and the respective associations between the resources.

-In the VPC Module we are also using some Terraform Functions like cidrsubnet, index, element, length, we are using these functions to generate dynamic CIDR for the subnets as well as iterate to create a number of public and private subnets equal to the number of availability zones the Region has, to complete these 2 instrucstions we are using Terraform functions .
+In the VPC Module we are also using some Terraform Functions like cidrsubnet, index, element, length, we are using these functions to generate dynamic CIDR for the subnets as well as iterate to create a number of public and private subnets equal to the number of availability zones the Region has, to complete these 2 instrucstions we are using Terraform Functions.

 For example in the vpc_module(resources.tf), in this file, you are going to find the Terraform code that was used to create the AWS VPC.
 In this example "terraform-vpc" is the name that is been used as the VPC id, if you want to reference the VPC by the id, "terraform-pvc" needs to be used, this can be any other name/words you would like to add there, make sure to add a cidr_block, in this case, we are using a variable called "vpc_cidr", the variable is in the same vpc_module, when using variables make sure to include var.(follow by the variable name as shown below).
 You can include tags for the resources that are going to be created, also as described below you enable dns_support and dns_hostname for the VPC.